Average Reading Time: 2 minutes and 37 seconds

 In nature, certain fibers predominate in different seasons to deliver specific and timely health benefits.
 This winter, make sure you board the right fiber train to boost digestive function and support immunity.

-There is soluble fiber, which expands and becomes slimy in water, like oatmeal and psyllium – think winter!
+There is soluble fiber, which expands and becomes slimy in water, like oatmeal and psyllium.
+Think winter!
+Most soluble fibers predominate in the winter and naturally antidote the cold, dry qualities of winter.

 Both soluble and insoluble fiber are not digestible by the body, meaning they do not break down during their passage through the digestive tract.